Vitalik-Hakim/TinspirePrograms/Tisnpire_ebook_reader/ReadMe.txt

 Credits:
 --------
-Many thanks to critor for letting me use some of the file browsing code from mViewer.
+Many thanks to creator for letting me use some of the file browsing code from mViewer.